Where is Slaven Bilic now?

 A fan’s favourite at West Ham United for his no-nonsense displays and ability on the ball, Slaven Bilic retired from playing in 2001 after a short spell playing back in Croatia with Hajduk Split.

-A legend back home, Bilic represented his country 44 times and was a member of the team which finished third in the 1998 FIFA World Cup.
+A legend back home, he represented his country 44 times and was a member of the team which finished third in the 1998 FIFA World Cup.

-In 2004 Slaven Bilic was appointed joint manager of the Croatia under 21’s national side and stayed with the side for two years before being appointed manager of the full national side in 2006.
+In 2004 Bilic was appointed joint manager of the Croatia under-21’s national side staying for two years before getting the coveted job as manager of the full national side.

 Unfortunately it didn’t work out for long at the club and he was sacked after one season after his side finished ninth in the league – the club’s worst finish since the league’s creation in 1992.

-Still regarded as one of Europe’s top managers, Bilic then joined Turkish side Beskitas in 2013 on a three year contract but left the club in May 2015 amid speculation that he would take over at West Ham.
+Still regarded as one of Europe’s top managers, Bilic then joined Turkish side Beskitas in 2013 on a three year contract but left in May 2015 amid speculation that he would take over at former side West Ham.

-Upon leaving Turkey, Bilic did indeed return to his former side West Ham United in June 2015 and had a fantastic final season at their iconic Boleyn Ground finishing in a very respectable 7th position and qualifying for Europe.
+Upon leaving Turkey, he did indeed return to the Hammers and had a fantastic final season at their iconic Boleyn Ground finishing in a very respectable 7th position and qualifying for Europe.

-Unfortunately Bilic’s West Ham side struggled for home form at their new Olympic stadium in 2016/17 and finished the season in 11th place and after a poor start to the following season he was sacked in November 2017.
+Unfortunately they struggled for home form at their new Olympic Stadium in 2016/17 and finished the season in 11th place and after a poor start to the following season he was sacked in November 2017.

 Slaven Bilic: Premier League Statistics